exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Exonum blockchain; more than `M` signatures can be published (it is a common case).

-As of Exonum 0.10 version the anchoring service applies [Segregated Witness][segwit] for building anchoring bitcoin transactions.
-Now, since signature data is no longer a part of the transaction hash, the number and order of signatures put over a transaction no longer influence the [transaction identification][transaction_malleability].
-In this way anchoring transactions are fully deterministic - a new transaction is determined based on the latest anchoring transaction and the current Exonum state hash to be anchored.
+The anchoring service applies
+[Segregated Witness][segwit] for building anchoring bitcoin transactions.
+Since signature data is not a part of the SegWit transaction hash, the number and order of signatures put over a transaction no longer influence the [transaction identification][transaction_malleability].
+In this way anchoring transactions are fully deterministic – a new transaction is determined based on the latest anchoring transaction and the current Exonum state hash to be anchored.

-Moreover, as it is not possible to mutate an anchoring transaction any more, there is no need to wait every time for confirmations from the Bitcoin Blockchain that a new anchoring transaction has been committed into the network.
+Moreover, as it is not possible to mutate a SegWit anchoring transaction, there is no need to wait every time for confirmations from the Bitcoin Blockchain that a new anchoring transaction has been committed into the network.
-The following anchoring transaction may be safely suggested without such confirmations.
+The following anchoring transaction(s) may be safely suggested without such confirmations.

-Exonum uses a [`bitcoind` client](#bitcoind-node), and the transaction determined by the service is considered valid by the bitcoind-node.
+Exonum uses a [`bitcoind` client](#bitcoind-node), and the transaction determined by the service is considered valid by the `bitcoind` node.

 ### Anchoring Transaction Proposal Detailed Structure